-40. The Commission raised concerns about noise from the playing field in its earliest communications with Maret about its proposal, and Maret has taken steps to minimize the impact of noise on nearby neighbors.
+43. The Commission raised concerns about noise from the playing field in its earliest communications with Maret about its proposal, and Maret has taken steps to minimize the impact of noise on nearby neighbors.
 First, Maret will not permit any amplified sound equipment and will prohibit noisemaking devices on the field.
 The only sounds will be two shot clock horns that are required for lacrosse games (but not practices) and the voices of players, coaches, referees, and spectators.

-41. The District’s noise regulations, 20 DCMR § 2704.8, state unambiguously that “the unamplified voice shall be exempt at all times.”
+44. The District’s noise regulations, 20 DCMR § 2704.8, state unambiguously that “the unamplified voice shall be exempt at all times.”
 Nevertheless, Maret has taken steps to mitigate the sound of voices coming from the field, including plans to plant extensive, mature vegetation as a buffer around the field.
 Any noise from unamplified voices will also dissipate with distance so that many residences will be far enough from the source of noise on the field that it will not have an objectionable impact.
+The Office of Planning indicated that it is satisfied that the unamplified noise from sports activities and spectators will not create an objectionable impact (Ex.
+224, page 7).
 The Commission proposes conditions in the Attachment that will help to reduce any objectionable impact.

 Use of Turf Rather than Grass

-42. Community concerns about the use of synthetic turf versus natural grass on the field were largely resolved in a memo to the Commission from the advisory group on February 16, 2022.
+45. Community concerns about the use of synthetic turf versus natural grass on the field were largely resolved in an email to the Commission from the Friends of the Field on February 16, 2022 (though they later stated that they were prepared to litigate this issue).
 The memo stated that replacing recycled rubber tire elements (crumb rubber) with natural-based substances such as wood-based “infill” materials would be acceptable.
 Separately the ANC obtained manufacturers’ information noting that other types of natural-based infill materials were also available (such as walnut shells, cork, and coconut husks).
 According to manufacturer information, these materials reduced field temperatures significantly, allaying concerns about the “heat island” effect of crumb rubber fields, while also reducing concerns about toxicity.

-43. Regarding the inherent differences between synthetic turf and natural grass, the Commission obtained information from an experienced, qualified resident who commented on the issue during one of Maret’s Office Hours about the field.
+46. Regarding the inherent differences between synthetic turf and natural grass, the Commission obtained information from an experienced, qualified resident who commented on the issue during one of Maret’s Office Hours about the field.
 In subsequent contacts with the Commission, Cynthia Collier (a resident on Oliver Street NW) who has experience in environmental analysis, including Anacostia Watershed issues, noted that natural grass could be workable for a period of time, but that compaction of natural grass as the field is used for sports would eventually take its toll.
 “Compaction starts in the upper layers of the soil, where maintenance can provide some relief.
 But once compaction advances below the first inch or two of soil, the only way to fix it is to dig up the field and rebuild the soil substrate.
 It's an expensive, messy, and invasive process that requires shutting down the field for months.”